Proven Strategies to Increase Blog Traffic + Boost Engagement

 Know Your Audience & Do Your Research

-Don't guess what your audience needs and/or wants.
+Don't guess what your audience needs or wants.
+Your blog visitors are individuals you are looking to engage.
 Make data-driven decisions on content by doing industry research and competitor analysis.
+Analyze visitor metrics such as bounce rate, time spent on a page, and the number of pages visited.

 Write Compelling Headlines

 Humans are pretty shallow: we judge a book by its cover.
 And a blog post by its title.
 The headline is your hook.
-It’s how you draw readers to click through and check out the whole article, so the catchier the better.
+It's how you draw readers to click through and check out the whole article, so the catchier, the better.
+Find out all about blog headlines and what makes them stand out.

 Break Up A Page With Subheadings

 White space is your friend.
-Use it, and it's easier for readers to skim your content and decide to actually read it.
-If they read it, perhaps they'll also take the action you want them to take.
+Create subheadings and use white space; it'll be easier for readers to skim your content and decide to read it.
+If they read it, perhaps they'll also take the action you want.

 Use Bullet Points to Highlight

-Highlight your best information with bullet points people actually read:
+Highlight your best information with bullet points people read:

 - Treat bullets as small headlines